radioactivityy/Guess-the-number/README.md

 # Guess-the-number
-It'a game to design for you to guess any numbers between 1 to 10.
+It's a simple game to designed for you to make a guess any numbers between 1 to 10.